pyOCD Debugger

 cbuild-run:

-The cbuild-run: node is the start of a *.cbuild-run.yml file.
-The table below is an excerpt of the File Structure of *.cbuild-run.yml
+are nested under this node.
+The table below is an excerpt of the full File Structure of *.cbuild-run.yml

 cbuild-run: |